ahmadmu/AzureFaceRecognition/README.md

 # AzureFaceRecognition

-A simple android prototype app that uses Microsoft Azure's Face SDK to detect faces on 2 pictures, and then verify the first face found in one picture with the first in the other picture.
+A simple android demo app that uses Microsoft Azure's Face SDK to detect faces on 2 pictures, and then verify the first face found in one picture with the first in the other picture.

 The application asks for internet permission to connect to the Azure cloud and do the detection and verification.